 I enjoy almost all music, especially if I can or have seen it performed live.
 Most recently I have been attending multi-day rock festivals, and that music has kind of ingrained itself in to my normal day to day preference.
 However, I'll listen to most anything - I've attending rap concerts at the 'Peake and love live music at the Wormy Dog.
 Music is pretty powerful and important to me.
 I feel like lyrics that I can emotionally connect with me are the most powerful.
 That's probably about as open with my emotions as I can be, through music.
 They express so much.

-I've been living on my own since I graduated college, after spending 5 years living off-campus, away from the dining hall, so I've learned how to cook quite a few things in my day.
+I've been living on my own since I graduated college, so I've learned how to cook quite a few things in my day.
 I love Italian, Mexican, and the occasional sushi roll, but I rarely go out.
 I'd prefer to cook for myself - it tastes better most of the time, anyway.

 Why does every mom on this site have to state that their kid "IS MY WORLD AND IF YOU DON'T LIKE IT GO AWAY"?
 NO SHIT, MA'AM.
 You made the choice to bring life in to this world, of course I expect you to put first priority on it.
 By doing so, you're actually doing right by the kid and society.
 But seriously, EVERY mom says that.
 Why?
 It's understood...